Newly engaged? Congratulations! You must be very excited to plan your wedding.

-As early as your first fitting, bring your wedding shoes and undergarments to try them on with your gown.
+Bring your wedding shoes and undergarments as early as your first fitting to try them on with your gown.
 This way, the tailor can cut your gown to the right length and fit.

-Find a good transportation service that can bring you, your entourage, and your stuff to and from the venue safely and without delay.
+Find a good transportation service that can bring you, your entourage, and your stuff safely and without delay to and from the venue.

-Get these papers either at the Philippine Statistics Authority (formerly NSO) office.
-For convenience, order these legal documents online (though this is more expensive than securing your papers in-person).
+Get these papers at the Philippine Statistics Authority (formerly NSO) office.
+For convenience, order these legal documents online (though this is more expensive than securing your papers in person).

 The marriage license is a requirement for issuing your marriage certificate.
 It’s valid for 120 days, so apply for it within four months before your wedding day.

 You’ll also be required to attend a family planning seminar before claiming your marriage license.
-The seminar can take from one hour to a whole day, depending on the city/municipal hall.
+The seminar can take one hour to a day, depending on the city/municipal hall.

-If your wedding gown package doesn’t include attire for the groom and his entourage, you’ll have to buy or rent the suits separately.
+If your wedding gown package doesn’t include attire for the groom and his entourage, you must buy or rent the suits separately.

-Many couples just have their male entourage wear their own suits and provide them with neckties or bowties with the same color as the female entourage dresses.
+Many couples have their male entourage wear suits and provide them neckties or bowties of the same color as the female entourage dresses.

-By now, your guest list should be what both of you agree on.
-Once you’ve finalized the list, you can start inviting people to your wedding and ask them to RSVP.
+Your guest list should be what both of you agree on.
+Once you’ve finalized the list, you can invite people to your wedding and ask them to RSVP.

-Now that your wedding details are mostly complete, including the guests, you can start working on your invitations.
-You can DIY them or order from a supplier.
+You can start working on your invitations now that your wedding details are mostly complete, including the guests.
+You can DIY them or order them from a supplier.

-List down your preferred song to be played during each part of the ceremony and reception that needs music, such as the processional and recessional, your first dance as a couple, mother-son dance, father-daughter dance, etc.
+List down your preferred song during each part of the ceremony and reception that needs music, such as the processional and recessional, your first dance as a couple, mother-son dance, father-daughter dance, etc.

-If you’re into arts and crafts, save money by making your own decors and other wedding-related items (welcome signage, place cards, giveaways, etc.).
+If you’re into arts and crafts, save money by making decorations and other wedding-related items (welcome signage, place cards, giveaways, etc.).

 Wedding hashtags are trendy because they allow soon-to-be-wed couples to personalize their event.
-If you’ll have one, make sure to use it in your invitations and wedding website.
+If you have one, use it in your invitations and wedding website.

-Instead of printing wedding invitations, you can build your wedding website using a free website builder.
+Instead of printing wedding invitations, you can build your website using a free builder.

 Include important details such as the date and time, location, directions to the venue, and accommodation options (for a destination wedding).

-You may upload a spreadsheet for your guests to RSVPs.
+You may upload a spreadsheet for your guests to RSVP.
 Then send the link to your guests.

-The church will allow you to get married only if you have proof that you and your soon-to-be spouse have received the sacraments of baptism and confirmation.
+The church will allow you to get married only if you have proof that you and your soon-to-be spouse have received baptism and confirmation.

-Get your baptismal certificate and confirmation certificates (with six-month validity) from the churches you’re baptized and confirmed.
+Get your baptismal and confirmation certificates (with six-month validity) from the churches where you’re baptized and confirmed.
 These should have an annotation of “For marriage purposes only.”

 Also, decide on the VIPs who will sit at the head table.
-Traditionally, they include the parents of the couple and other elder members of the family and the principal sponsors.
+Traditionally, they include the couple’s parents, other elder members of the family, and the principal sponsors.

 Whether you’ll DIY or order your wedding giveaways online, give yourself at least three months to prepare them.

-You’ll wear these pieces of jewelry for a long time, so take your time shopping for wedding rings.
-It gives you enough time to find the style, metal, and gem type you want, as well as have your rings engraved and resized.
+You’ll wear these jewelry pieces for a long time, so take your time shopping for wedding rings.
+It gives you enough time to find the style, metal, and gem type you want and have your rings engraved and resized.

-Inform your chosen family and friends in advance about the readings you’re assigning to them for the ceremony.
+Inform your chosen family and friends about the readings you assign for the ceremony.

-Work with your coordinator and caterer in choosing the food to be served at the reception, taking into consideration any dietary requirements of your guests.
+Work with your coordinator and caterer in choosing the food to be served at the reception, considering any dietary requirements of your guests.

 A photo booth keeps guests busy while waiting for the newlyweds to arrive for the reception.
 Consider getting one if you have the extra budget.

-Make sure all the things you need for your trip have been booked and prepared.
+Ensure everything you need for your trip has been booked and prepared.

-Distribute all the invites the earliest time possible.
+Distribute all the invites at the earliest time possible.
 Ask your guests to RSVP.